gillet-thomas/G3D-ViT/README.md

    - This results in a **single importance score** (**weight**) per spatial location (ViT patch).

 3. **Activation Scaling**
-   - Weight each path's activations by multiplying them with its **weight**.
+   - Weight each patch's activations by multiplying them with its **weight**.
    - Sum across patch activation dimension to obtain a **single attention score per patch**.

 4. **Create final 3D GradCAM**